Revance-Therapeutics-Inc/Contracts/URL_MASTER.md

 ## Executive summary
 This document describes the keys and values expected in the URL data contract.
 It is divided in multiple sections: [demographics](#Demographics), [dataset & schema](#Dataset-&-schema), [stakeholders](#Stakeholders), and [roles](#Roles).
 Each section starts with at least an example followed by definition of each field/key.

-## Table of content
+## Table of contents
 * [Demographics](#Demographics)
 * [Dataset & schema](#Dataset-&-schema)
 * [Stakeholders](#Stakeholders)
 * [Roles](#Roles)

 ## Notes
 * This contract is containing example values, we reviewed very carefully the consistency of those values, but we cannot guarantee that there are no errors.
-If you spot one, please raise an [issue](https://github.com/paypal/data-contract-template/issues).
+If you spot one, please contact ---
 * Some fields have `null` value: even if it is equivalent to not having the field in the contract, we wanted to have the field for illustration purpose.
-* This contract leverages BigQuery but should be **platform agnostic**.
-If you think it is not the case, please raise an [issue](https://github.com/paypal/data-contract-template/issues).
+* This contract leverages Snowflake but should be **platform agnostic**.
+If you think it is not the case, please contact ---

 ## Demographics(Meta-Data?)
 This section contains general information about the contract.